Items filtered by date: June 2024

 Stress fractures, common to runners and other athletes, result in placing excessive strain on the foot bones.
 One significant cause of stress fractures is a sudden increase in physical activity, whether it involves frequency, duration, or intensity.
 Transitioning from soft surfaces such as indoor tracks to harder ones like sidewalks can stress the bones of the feet.
 Improper technique due to foot conditions like blisters or bunions can also contribute by altering the foot's natural movement patterns and redistributing weight unevenly.
 Footwear that is poorly fitting, worn-out, or lacking proper support significantly increases the risk of stress fractures.
 While athletes commonly experience these injuries, non-athletes are also susceptible from extended walking on uneven terrain during vacations.
 Other risk factors for foot stress fractures, including osteoporosis, which reduces bone density and strength, as well as low vitamin D levels.
 Female athletes face other risks, possibly due to biomechanical differences, hormonal factors, and nutritional deficiencies.
 If you are experiencing pain in your foot after activity, it is suggested that you schedule an appointment with a podiatrist for appropriate testing and treatment options.

 Stress fractures occur when there is a tiny crack within a bone.
 To learn more, contact one of our podiatrists from Mercer Ocean Podiatry.
-Our doctors can provide the care you need to keep you pain free and on your feet.
+Our doctor can provide the care you need to keep you pain free and on your feet.

 How Are They Caused?